-Nikon D5300 Memory Card – Detailed Recommendations
+Nikon D5300 Memory Card Recommendations in Detail

 These aren't necessarily the fastest SD cards on the market, but they're fast enough for this camera.
 This isn't necessarily a comprehensive list of every SD card that will work in this camera—there are also others that might work well, too.

 My emphasis here is on cards that meet these criteria: